Please visit these FAQs for specific advice regarding Covid-19.

 Module exemptions will only be considered at the application stage and no retrospective exemptions will be granted once study has commenced.

-Further information can be found in our Admissions and Recognition of Prior Learning Policy.
+Further information can be found in our Code of Practice: Admissions and Recognition of Prior Learning.

 A transcript is a document detailing modules taken during a programme.
-It should show information such as the grades achieved for each module, the number of credit points and the award classification.
+It should show information such as the grades achieved for each module, the number of credit points, academic level and the award classification.

 A diploma supplement is a comprehensive transcript that provides information on the subject area, level, context and status of the programme completed.
 They should also list the modules and grades completed during the programme.

 A syllabus is a document that outlines the topics covered during a programme.
-It should also contain information such as how the programme is assessed and how many credit points each module is worth.
+It should also contain information such as how the programme is assessed and the credit value of each module.

 RPEL stands for ‘Recognition of Prior Experiential Learning’

 RPEL is a process that allows people to receive formal recognition for the skills and knowledge they have already gained through relevant work experience.